The Most Beautiful Beaches in Cinque Terre, Italy

 The rocks alongside the Santa Margherita di Antiochia Church also make a popular spot to sunbathe and swim from.

-There’s a cordoned-off area that’s safe for swimmers away from the boats, but it’s not a large area – just enough to coll off and take a dip.
+There’s a cordoned-off area that’s safe for swimmers away from the boats, but it’s not a large area – just enough to cool off and take a dip.

 Do note that this beach loses the sun mid/late afternoon in summer.